sw-code/sw-code.github.io/_posts/2023-10-25-making-unity-a-decent-employee-0.md

 Jeff goes "Alright!" and plugs his Laptop in.
 Everyone sees the cat trying to eat cotton candy, his desktop background.
 "Jeff could you please open the Game?"
 What is he waiting for?

-"No, I cannot open the Game", Jeff explains calmly, "the attachment in your mail last week was corrupted, so of course I don't have it.
-I didn't want to get in your way."
+"No, I cannot open the Game", Jeff explains calmly, "the attachment in your mail last week was corrupted, and I didn't want to get in your way, so of course I don't have it."

 ### WTjeFf?!